Installing ROCm-OpenCL runtime on Arch Linux

 need for what is in the official ROCm

 repository.
-Had we been using yay
+Had we been using yay as

 our package manager, we could have simply followed the